 #9 – Les glaces! : lavande, rose, violette.

 For all fans of floral-flavoured ice creams, Saint Amans Gin is the gin to have on hand.
 Indeed, for many its nose reveals its lavender, rose, violet, and thyme aromas: the perfect dessert combination for a creamy, flowery richness.

 And finally, the desserts that for many truly take the biscuit: cake!
 Saint Amans Gin is distilled with hazelnut and almond, the favourite nut-components for many cake recipes.
-Especially with regard to the French galette des rois (also known as King Cake), the almond in particular is a prized feature of celebrations in the start of the new year – don’t forget to add frangipane to that galette for the big almond lovers… The brioche version (typically flavoured with fleur d'oranger) will bring out the orange and lemon peel present in Saint Amans Gin.
+With the French galette des rois, (also known as King Cake), the almond in particular is a prized feature of celebrations at the start of the new year.
+Don’t forget to add frangipane to that galette for the big almond lovers… The brioche version (typically flavoured with fleur d'oranger) will bring out the orange and lemon peel present in Saint Amans Gin.
 Add a touch of aromatic sophistication to the classic champagne pairing: turn it into a French 75, an elegant cocktail made using champagne and gin.

 Almond cake proper is also a great match with gin.For those who like an added fruity dimension look out for the raspberry notes in the gin, or have your cake with our Gin Rosé (and eat it too).
 For warmer, spicier tastes, we recommend ginger cakes and biscuits, which pair up beautifully with the ginger and cassia present in Saint Amans and many other fine gins.